Find out how to create these essential compliance features by checking out different cookie banner examples.

-If you want a consent notice even less intrusive than the banners and pop-ups, opt for a tooltip-style notice in the left- or right-hand corner of your site.
+If you want consent banner solutions less intrusive than banners and pop-ups, opt for a tooltip-style notice in the left- or right-hand corner of your site.

-Check out how Invision notifies users of cookies:
+Check out how Financial Times notifies users of cookies:

-If a user clicks “Edit Settings,” they’re taken to the following screen:
+If a user clicks “Manage cookies,” they’re taken to the following screen:

-Like the other cookie consent examples, GDPR guidelines are clearly kept in mind here by sorting cookies into distinct categories.
+Like the other website banner examples, GDPR guidelines are clearly kept in mind here by sorting cookies into distinct categories.

 These categories are based on the purposes of the cookies — like remembering shopping cart preferences, or collecting data for targeted advertising.

-If your business is subject to the GDPR, consent should be given explicitly (meaning users take a distinct action to indicate consent), like in the examples above.
+In short, don’t follow the Adidas example.
+If your business is subject to the GDPR, consent must be given explicitly (meaning users take a distinct action to indicate consent), like in all other examples above.

 However, if you are not subject to comply with the GDPR, you can get implied consent to cookies.

-Now that you understand what goes into a cookie consent notice, and have seen examples of how other companies display them, it’s time for you to create your own.
+Now that you understand what goes into a cookie consent notice, and have seen examples of how other companies display them, it’s time for you to create your own banner solutions.

-Although there’s a lot to consider when establishing your GDPR cookie consent solution, services like Termly’s Cookie Consent Manager can help.
+Although there’s a lot to consider when establishing your own GDPR cookie notice banner solutions, services like Termly’s Cookie Consent Manager can help.